Kredahan/OOP-Assignment-3/README.md

 # Concept
 A first person shooter game created in Unity
+Objective in the game is too kill as many enemies as you can before dying

 # Youtube Video
+Our Youtube video of our assignment.

 # Features
 Main menu screen with different buttons - Start, Instructions, Mute